Andrew3000s/telegram_freestorage_poc/README.md

    enable_forward = False ; Set to True to enable forwarding

    [General]
-   folders_to_monitor = /path/to/your/folder1, /path/to/your/folder2  ; Comma-separated paths (only one path if you need it)
+   folders_to_monitor = /path/to/your/folder1, /path/to/your/folder2  ; Comma-separated paths
    check_interval = 60 ; Check for new files every 60 seconds
    log_retention_days = 7 ; Keep log files for 7 days
    enable_encryption = False ; Set to True to enable encryption for zipped files